Your Pickguard is Unique!

 Sadly the answer is: probably not.
 Standard does not really exist

-We take a different approach to guarantee a fit
+We take a different approach to guarantee a fit: bespoke manufacture

 And it’s not just Fender either- with the exception of the custom designed guards we’ve made for Wilcock Basses in London, we have several variations of every single common pickguard shape out there from all the big manufacturers, each one with screw holes in slightly different places or a subtly different shape.

-We are approaching a hundred different Strat-or-similar guards for example, and only VERY rarely does a new order match an old one (we always check!)
+We are approaching *100* different Strat-or-similar guards for example, and only VERY rarely does a new order match an old one (we always check!)

 So the positive way of looking at this is that just like you, your pickguard is (most probably) completely unique!
 Whilst we know there are cheaper ways of getting a replacement Strat pickguard these days, I’d argue the difference with us is that ours will fit your guitar every bit as well as the original, whereas just picking up one with the correct number of holes is little more than a roll of the proverbial dice.